Finance Requirements

 IV.
 Summer Research Papers

-For students completing their first year, the summer paper should demonstrate the mastery of a specific area in the literature together with the early development of a research idea in this area.
+For students completing their first year, the summer paper should demonstrate the mastery of a specific area in the literature.
+This can be accomplished by either (i) presenting the preliminary development of a research idea or (ii) presenting work co-authored with faculty.
 The student will be expected to present this paper to a gathering of three Finance faculty members of the student’s choosing in October.

 V. Field Exam